-AS' team executed a social media campaign to recognize the contributions and significance of our non-Muslim communities in the development of Pakistan.
+AS' team executed a social media campaign to recognize contributions ■the significance of our non-Muslim communities in the development of Pakistan.
 As part of this campaign, we highlighted the contributions of different community leaders, philanthropists, surgeons, and true warriors who spent their entire lives making Pakistan a better place.

-We also acknowledged the contributions of our non-Muslim coworkers who are working selflessly to the cause of increasing legal empowerment in Pakistan.
-Later in
+We also acknowledged contributions of our non-Muslim coworkers who are working selflessly to the cause of increasing legal empowerment in Pakistan.
+Later in the day, the LAS team also participated in a minority day march held at the Frere Hall in Karachi, where the team raised the voices of our non-Muslim brothers and sisters and their concerns in Pakistan.